ReginaRobertson/Data-Science-Internship-Group-2a-Clinic-Visits/week1-scope-group2a.docx.md

 | *One or two lines each.
 Anything that already looks odd, any column you do not understand, anything you expected to find and did not.* |
 | :---- |
 | **First impressions from looking at the tables:**
-Here's a concise version — one or two lines each, no code, ready to paste:

 > - `visit_date` looks inconsistent: the min/max returned two different date formats, suggesting that the data is stored as text rather than a real date, so it cannot be trusted for sorting or filtering yet.
 > - `visit_type` has 13 distinct values instead of the 3 we expected (Outpatient, Follow-up, Emergency), caused by mixed capitalization and stray whitespace, plus 1,508 blank rows.